Win a ticket for the Do iOS Conference in Amsterdam Join here.

 There are a few other strategies available to set:

-• deferredToDate: Uses Apple’s own data format that tracks the number of seconds and milliseconds since January 1st of 2001.
+• deferredToDate: Uses Apple’s date format that tracks the number of seconds and milliseconds since January 1st, 2001.
 This is mainly useful to use directly with Apple’s platforms.

-• millisecondsSince1970: This format tracks the number of seconds and milliseconds since January 1st of 1970 and is a lot more common to use.
+• millisecondsSince1970: This format tracks the number of seconds and milliseconds since January 1st of 1970 and is much more common.

 • iso8601: Decodes the Date as an ISO-8601-formatted string (in RFC 3339 format).